thzandvl/microhack-sap-data/CreateAlertingRule.md

 * The next time the alert is triggered, the Power Automate Flow will be activated and an email will be sent with a link to the Power BI Dashboard
 <img src="images/PowerAutomate/EmailNotification.jpg" >

 >Note: You might want to go back to the Dashboard and change the threshold of the Gauge alert.
 This should again trigger the alert.

-Continue with the [next](UpdateInformationInSap.md) step
+Continue with the [next](UpdateInformationInSap.md) step.